Fostering Pride Since 2004

-Pride Foundation Australia (PFA – formerly GALFA) is a national philanthropic foundation specifically focused on funding lesbian, gay, bisexual, trans, queer, intersex, asexual and other (LGBTQIA+) community issues in Australia.
+Pride Foundation Australia (PFA – formerly GALFA) is a national philanthropic foundation specifically focused on funding projects that aim to improve the lives of lesbian, gay, bisexual, trans, queer, intersex, asexual and other (LGBTQIA+) Australians.

-The Foundation actively works to increase philanthropic support for the Australian LGBTQIA+ and allied communities through fundraising, grant giving, collaboration and commissioning projects.
+In Australia, less than 1% of charitable philanthropy goes towards LGBTQIA+ issues nationally.
+The Foundation actively works to increase philanthropic support through fundraising, grant giving, collaboration and commissioning projects.

 Our Purpose

-To benefit LGBTQIA+ people and allied communities in Australia by advancing equity for the most disadvantaged LGBTQIA+ Australians and support for LGBTQIA creative arts.
+To benefit LGBTQIA+ people and allied communities in Australia by advancing equity for the most disadvantaged LGBTQIA+ Australians and support for creative arts and cuture.

 Leading the Way in LGBTQIA+ Philanthropy